truera/trulens/trulens_eval/examples/README.md

 # Examples

+The top-level organization of this examples repository is divided into quickstarts and expositions.
+Quickstarts are actively maintained to work with every release.
+Expositions are verified to work with a set of verified dependencies tagged at the top of the notebook.

+Quickstarts contain the simple examples for critical workflows to build, evaluate and track your LLM app.

-This library of TruLens examples is organized by the component of interest.
+This expositional library of TruLens examples is organized by the component of interest.
 Components include `/models`, `/frameworks` and `/vector-dbs`.

-In addition to the component-based organization, you can also find a number of `/python_native` examples for critical workflows like human feedback capture, summarization and I/O-based evaluation.

 For end to end application examples, checkout `/end2end_apps`.